mattst/sublime-single-trailing-new-line/README.md

 #### Running Automatically

 The plugin can be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline - this is *disabled by default*.
-It can be enabled for either *all files* or for only *files of specific syntaxes* by changing the default settings in the package's settings file.
+It can be enabled for either *all files* or for only *files of specific syntaxes* by changing the default settings in the package's user settings file.

 Users will need to create the settings file; its path in your Sublime Text *config* folders ([*where is that?*](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-data-directory)) should be:

     Packages/User/SingleTrailingNewLine.sublime-settings

-Creating the settings file:
+If you are not sure how to create the settings file, here are two easy ways:

 - Use the Sublime Text menu to open the following 2 files.
 Then copy and paste the contents of the *default settings file* into the *user settings file* which will be empty to begin with.
 <br/>`Menu --> Preferences --> Package Settings --> SingleTrailingNewLine --> Settings - Default`